BrianP8701/swarmstarv2/journal.md

 This way, we maintain the flow of the original search while ensuring that all potential paths are explored with the most current information.

+## Thinking about input and output of search
+### Input
+The simplest input to search is a single string containing questions and context.
+Another option is an object containing a list of questions and the context.
+However there's no real benefit from that - regardless of the shape of the input the final step of search is looking at the answer and input and asking, "Are all the questions answered?
+If not output the remaining questions."
+With a list of questions we can in a structured matter use a router to select the unanswered questions.
+We'll also be able to maintain a list original and unanswered questions - so on second thought yes we use the structured input actually.

+There is still yet a second consideration though.
+What about the scenario where the LLM is writing code or working on some specific area of the memory tree?
+Actually given our design on first thought it appears this edge case is covered nicely - give an optional parameter allowing you to choose where search start from.
+In this manner the LLM can then navigate up or down as needed but starting out in the most relevant area of memory.
+Yay!

+### Output
+We can imagine searches that expect different results.
+Asking questions will expect a string answer.
+However in the first step of writing code the decision is choosing the file to edit.
+When writing code you also want not a written response by an LLM but to actually also see the relevant code as it is.
+In terms of returning the actual code that can be part of tooling.
+But how do we return the file to edit?
+We'd have to return the memory metadata node.
+We can have a boolean here to switch between string versus memory node reference output.

 # June 27th 2024
 This is the second version of https://github.com/BrianP8701/swarmstar The space of possible codebases, with their different languages, setup, environments, testing and the millions of other vectors makes creating a general solution much harder.
 Focusing on building a code gen system for a single codebase reduces the complexity involved by many orders of magnitude.